 Throughout the year, EASO carried out 8,154 registrations in Italy.
 Of these, 68% related to the top 10 citizenships of applicants, mainly from Bangladesh (1,161), Nigeria (891) and Pakistan (700).

 The Reception Decree provides for the issuance of a “residence permit for asylum seekers” (permesso di soggiorno per richiesta asilo), valid for 6 months, renewable.

 Access to the procedure in practice

-Reports of denial of access to the asylum procedure recorded by ASGI continued in 2020.
+Reports of denial of access to the asylum procedure recorded by ASGI continued in 2020 and 2021.
 Where they prevent access to the procedure, Questure do not issue any document attesting the intention of the persons concerned to seek asylum.
 This exposes them to risks of arbitrary arrest and deportation.

 This situation mainly affected migrants belonging to some nationalities who, after being disembarked, received a notification of an expulsion or a deferred refoulement.
 In particular, this situation was found for the vast majority of Tunisian migrants interviewed within the Inlimine project or legally helped to access the asylum procedure.
 The same practice was already recorded, in 2019 at the Hotspots.
 As recorded by ASGI, those Tunisians who tried to express their will to seek asylum on the ships were not considered as asylum seekers and sent, after quarantine, to CPRs after filling “fogli notizie” not translated in their language and without the actual assistance of a cultural mediator.
 This also happened in cases where they contacted a lawyer while on board, who subsequently submitted their asylum request to the competent Questura.